 - Retirement income such as pensions and IRAs.

-The distinction between Earned Income and Passive Income is important as there a varying tax implications for each.
+The distinction between Earned Income and Passive Income is important as there are varying tax implications for each.

 For information on the Earned Income Credit, click here.